Jtech42/Fetch-QA-Exercise/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:

-- You have a computer running a modern operating system (Windows, macOS, or Linux).
-- You have administrative privileges to install software.

-## Getting Started

-Follow these steps to get the project up and running on your local machine.
+Follow these steps to get the test up and running on your local machine.

 ### 1. Clone the Repository